tillitis/tillitis-key1/doc/system_description/software.md

 ## CPU

-We use a PicoRV32, a 32-bit RISC-V system, as the CPU for running the firmware and the loaded app.
+We use a PicoRV32, a 32-bit RISC-V system (RV32IMC), as the CPU for running the firmware and the loaded app.
+The firmware and device app both run in machine mode.
 All types are little-endian.

 ## Constraints